CARA-ch/emed-service-guide/docs/cdachemed/mtp.md

 <span class="should-support">Should support</span>.
 Whether the dispenser can substitute the prescribed medicine/package by another that is deemed equivalent, for medical or logistical reasons.
-By default, substitution is permitted.
+By default, substitution is authorized.
 It SHALL not appear more than once.

 !!! warning "CARA: additional requirement"